Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Numerical results

 \subsection{Transferability}

+This subsection evaluates spatial transferability, where Q-Net is trained on one section and tested on others without fine-tuning.
+This setting is relevant when radar benchmark data are available for one instrumented section but not for every target section.
+The grouping strategy in Subsection~\ref{sec:kalmannet_adapted} enables this transferability.

-This subsection focuses on the transferability analysis of our method.
-We introduce two additional sections from the Rotterdam urban area that are adjacent to \texttt{N1-IN}: \texttt{N3-IN} and \texttt{N3-OUT}, as shown in Figure~\ref{fig:AFM_N3_INUIT}.
-Both sections are located underground and feature an above-ground split after vehicles exit their upstream intersections.
-These diverging flows are eventually merged at the downstream intersection.
-The upstream intersection of \texttt{N3-IN} includes lanes with combined directions (through and right-turn), meaning unobserved traffic flow can occur not only at the split but also through vehicles exiting in the studied direction.
+We introduce two additional Rotterdam sections adjacent to \texttt{N1-IN}: \texttt{N3-IN} and \texttt{N3-OUT} (Figure~\ref{fig:AFM_N3_INUIT}).
+Both are underground sections with an above-ground branch that diverges after the upstream intersection and merges back downstream.
+In \texttt{N3-IN}, combined through/right-turn lanes at the upstream intersection create additional unobserved flow in the studied direction.
+We train Q-Net separately on \texttt{N1-IN}, \texttt{N3-IN}, and \texttt{N3-OUT}, and evaluate each trained model on all three sections.

-Previously, we evaluated our method on test data from the same section used for training in Subsection \ref{sec:performance}, demonstrating temporal transferability with spatial consistency.
-This scenario applies when sensors such as radars can be temporarily installed for training data collection and then removed to reduce long-term maintenance costs.
-Here, we investigate spatial transferability by training on one section (e.g., \texttt{N1-IN}) and testing on test days of different sections (e.g., \texttt{N3-IN}) without fine-tuning.
-This reflects scenarios where radar installation is infeasible or costly on adjacent sections but queue estimation remains necessary.
-Our adaptive design (Subsection~\ref{sec:kalmannet_adapted}) enables model transfer across sections of varying lengths.

-Figure~\ref{fig:error_box_transferability} presents absolute estimation errors under three training strategies: models trained individually on \texttt{N1-IN}, \texttt{N3-IN}, and \texttt{N3-OUT}, evaluated across all sections.
-As expected, each section achieves best performance when the model is trained on the same section, confirming effective capture of location-specific traffic dynamics.
-Performance on \texttt{N3-IN} and \texttt{N3-OUT} is similar regardless of which of these two sections is used for training, attributable to their spatial proximity and shared characteristics.

-Interestingly, the model trained on \texttt{N1-IN} generalizes better to \texttt{N3-IN} and \texttt{N3-OUT} than vice versa.
-This asymmetry stems from \texttt{N1-IN}'s simpler traffic conditions and cleaner detector measurements, which enable learning of more accurate system dynamics representations with better convergence and stability.
-In contrast, \texttt{N3-IN} and \texttt{N3-OUT} exhibit higher complexity due to diverging over-ground branches that rejoin downstream (Figure~\ref{fig:AFM_N3_INUIT}).
-These branches create measurement challenges as downstream detector counts include vehicles not part of the initial section inflow, introducing unobserved traffic flows at both boundaries.
-The increased noise and structural ambiguities reduce the ability of data-driven models to learn reliable patterns, particularly when training data is limited.